 STAR INCLUSIONS: Pick-up from Amiens station – Full day touring the Australian battlefields of the Somme – Victoria School Museum

 Today we will leave the Somme and drive north, passing through the Australian battlefields of 1917 and heading towards the town of Ypres, just across the Belgian border.
 Our first stop will be the battlefield of Bullecourt, where Australia lost more than 10,000 men in two bloody battles in April and May 1917.
 We will pay our respects to them at the Slouch Hat memorial in the center of town and the Australian Memorial Park on the site of the German front line.
-Our next stop is the magnificent Canadian memorial at Vimy Ridge, where we will spend time wandering the maze of preserved trenches on the site.
 We then travel on to the very moving 1916 battlefield of Fromelles, where Australia lost 5533 men during its first action on the Western Front.
-While here we will visit the Australian Memorial Park, VC Corner Cemetery (the only all-Australian cemetery in France) and see the site of the recently discovered Australian mass grave at Pheasant Wood.
+While here we will visit the Australian Memorial Park, VC Corner Cemetery (the only all-Australian cemetery in France) and see the site of the recently discovered Australian mass grave at Pheasant Wood and Fromelles Museum.
 Crossing the Belgian border, we will visit the battlefield of Messines, where Australian and New Zealand troops played a vital role in a huge British attack in June 1917.
 We will arrive in the town of Ypres late in the afternoon, giving us time to check into our 4-star hotel and explore the town’s charming main square.
 This evening we will walk to the Menin Gate, where the names of 54,000 missing British and Commonwealth soldiers are recorded, for the moving Last Post ceremony.
 The Ypres fire brigade has performed this bugle ceremony every day and in all weather since the memorial opened in 1927.
 The only interruption was during the four years of German occupation during the Second World War – the ceremony recommenced on the day the town was liberated.
 (B)

-STAR INCLUSIONS: Full touring of the battlefields of Bullecourt, Vimy Ridge, Fromelles and Messines – Attendance at Lost Post Service at the Menin Gate
+STAR INCLUSIONS: Full touring of the battlefields of Bullecourt, Fromelles and Messines – Attendance at Lost Post Service at the Menin Gate – Fromelles Museum

 Day 3, The Ypres Salient